Occupational Disease Reporting

 Survey of state-based occupational disease reporting

 Few states have the necessary resources to support an occupational disease reporting system.
 To examine the feasibility of implementing MS 144.34, a telephone survey was conducted in 2011 by Program staff of 12 states in which state statutes required some degree of reporting of occupational diseases/conditions.
 The purpose of the survey was to ascertain how other programs conduct and maintain their statewide occupational disease reporting systems.
 The survey indicated that the scope and ability of reporting systems to identify and report occupational diseases were largely dependent on both the legislative authority and the monetary support available.
 The survey also illustrated the necessary resources to create a comprehensive system, as well as methods that other states have utilized to supplement their systems when funding was unavailable or limited.
+A literature review and the findings from this survey have been summarized in the Feasibility of an Occupational Disease Reporting System report.

 Electronic Health Records